JuliaMaria/GANAnomalyDetection/README.md

 Convert_NASA_Data_to_Orion_Format.ipynb - notebook for downloading NASA dataset (code from: https://github.com/sintel-dev/Orion)

-PrepareData.ipynb - notebook for converting fragement of NASA dataset to the appropriate format
+PrepareData.ipynb - notebook for converting fragment of NASA dataset to the appropriate format

 labels.csv - folder with anomaly labels for NASA dataset